HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness

 \subsubsection{Candidate Grasp Selection Validation}

-We investigate whether early curriculum stages reliably predict final task performance and whether the selection process consistently retains the best candidate grasps through a case study on \texttt{Pick Second}.
+We investigate whether early curriculum stages reliably predict final task performance and retain the best candidate grasps through a case study on \texttt{Pick Second}.
 This is a representative task that is a strong test for our selection criteria: training is volatile due to tight constraints on in-hand space and finger placement, and this volatility is consequential.
 Accidentally eliminating the top 2-3 grasp candidates can cause a larger performance drop off compared to tasks such as \texttt{Push Object}, where all grasps achieve satisfactory performance.

 (i) \textit{Predictivity of Early Curriculum Stages:} To assess whether early stages of the curriculum reliably predict final performance, we train all candidate grasps through $C_0, C_1,$ and $C_2$ without selection and record the performance of their second-subtask policies in each stage.
 Table~\ref{tab:filtering_consistency} shows that the top-performing grasp candidates in $C_2$ consistently perform well in the prior stages, validating that early stage performance is a predictive signal for grasp selection.